atenreiro/opensquat/README.md

 *   [Phishy Domains](https://phishydomains.com) for a simple web version of the openSquat.
 *   [openSquat Bot](https://telegram.me/opensquat_bot) for a simple Telegram bot.

-Note: Both forks do not contain all features from the openSquat.
+Note: Both forks do not contain all openSquat features.

 How to Install